 Avoid Coverage Lapses

-You also want to avoid a lapse in coverage, which is when you go through a period without car insurance.
-This will raise your rates when you do decide to drive again and buy a policy.
-Consider getting non-owner insurance, even if you don’t drive a lot.
+No matter what you do while searching for a temporary policy, make sure to avoid a lapse in coverage, which is when you go through a period of time without auto insurance.
+This will raise your rates when you do decide to drive again.
+Consider non-owner policies, even if you don’t drive a lot.
 This could save money in the future and help keep you covered.

-You can get temporary forms of auto coverage from many of the leading insurers, including Progressive, Allstate, and State Farm.
-Remember that there is no one temporary policy you can buy, but just different methods you can use to get coverage for a short time.
+You can get limited-term forms of coverage from many of the leading providers, including Progressive, Allstate, and State Farm.
+Remember that there is no one temporary insurance policy you can buy, but just different methods you can use to get protection for a short time.

 Frequently Asked Questions

-A: Temporary car insurance doesn’t exist as something you can add to your policy.
-People may claim to sell short-term coverage, but you can’t get it from any major or reputable insurer.
-Instead, you can do other things to temporarily get protection behind the wheel, such as:
+No, temporary coverage isn’t offered by any auto insurance provider.
+People may claim to sell short-term policies, but you can’t get it from any major or reputable company.
+Instead, there are strategies you can employ to acquire provisional protection, such as:

 - Buying a standard policy and canceling when you no longer need it